 Training, Certification, and Licensing

-Dr. Rebecca is a Licensed Clinical Psychologist in Florida and Colorado.
-She earned her Doctorate in Clinical Psychology (Psy.D.) from the Florida School of Professional Psychology at National Louis University and completed her Pre-Doctoral Internship through University of Denver’s Internship Consortium.
-She is also authorized to practice interjurisdictional psychology in all PSYPACT states via telehealth.
+I am a Licensed Clinical Psychologist in Florida and Colorado and am authorized to provide interjurisdictional telepsychology services across PSYPACT states.
+I earned my Doctorate in Clinical Psychology (Psy.D.) from the Florida School of Professional Psychology at National Louis University and completed my pre-doctoral internship at Regis University, through the University of Denver’s Internship Consortium.